Research

 Galaxy formation and evolution is an inherently multiscale complex process, which remains one of the central problems of modern astrophysics.
-I am a computational astrophysicist and together with my collaborators I use numerical simulations of galaxies to gain insights that advance our understanding of how galaxies form and evolve.
+I am a computational astrophysicist and together with my collaborators I design, run, and analyze numerical simulations of galaxies to gain insights that advance our understanding of how galaxies form and evolve.
 Below is a brief summary of my recent work.

 Why do galaxies form stars inefficiently?